shivam-0718/LeetCode/README.md

 ## Introduction

-This repository contains my solutions to LeetCode problems.
-I am practicing LeetCode questions to improve my Data Structures and Algorithms (DSA) knowledge.
-The solutions are organized by programming language.
+This repository is dedicated to my solutions solved on Leetcode.
+The primary goal of this repository is to enhance my understanding and proficiency in Data Structures and Algorithms (DSA) by solving problems from different platforms like Neetcode, Striver on Leetcode.
+By solving these problems, I aim to develop a deeper insight into efficient coding practices and problem-solving techniques.
+Currently, all solutions are implemented using the Java programming language.

 Roadmap: [NeetCode](https://www.neetcode.io), [Striver's DSA Sheet](https://takeuforward.org/)